 She earned a bachelor’s degree in biology from Brown University in 1973 and an MD from Indiana University School of Medicine in 1977.

-Dr. Monroe currently serves on the board of the Association of American Medical Colleges.
+Dr. Monroe currently serves on the board of the Association of American Medical Colleges (AAMC), and she chairs the AAMC Advisory Committee on Advancing Holistic Review in recruitment, admissions, and student affairs.
 Her honors include the Diversity Leadership Award from the Indiana University School of Medicine in 2013 and the Elise M. Coletta Leadership Award from the Alpert Medical School of Brown University in 2011.

-She and her husband, Lloyd Bryce Monroe, Jr., are members of Windsor Village Methodist Church in Houston.
+She and her husband, Lloyd B. Monroe, Jr., are members of Windsor Village Methodist Church in Houston.
 They have three adult children, Justin, Megan, and Cara, and three grandchildren.